 Humpback whale in Slovenian waters

-A humpback whale (Megaptera novaeangliae) has been present in Slovenian waters in February, March and April 2009.
+A humpback whale (Megaptera novaeangliae) was present in Slovenian waters in February, March and April 2009.

 Morigenos researchers identified the species on 16 February and confirmed that it was indeed a humpback whale.
 It was a young adult, about 10-12 meters long.
 The animal appeared in normal shape and did not show any obvious signs of illness or difficulties.